 According to preliminary information, the pass, intended for all Prague visitors, will be available both in print and in various digital formats that users will be able to download.
 Still under development by municipal Operator ICT (OICT), its official name has yet to be unveiled.

-It should, however, comprise several key-features that will make life much easier for all the foreigners coming to spend a few days on the banks of the Vltava: it should include public transport tickets, as well as a guide and practical information regarding Prague’s main sights (monuments, museums, etc.) and events organized by municipal authorities around the city.
+The Prague tourist pass should, however, comprise several key-features that will make life much easier for all the foreigners coming to spend a few days on the banks of the Vltava: it should include public transport tickets, as well as a guide and practical information regarding Prague’s main sights (monuments, museums, etc.) and events organized by municipal authorities around the city.

 Tourists already have the option of choosing from a small variety of tourism passes developed by private operators.
 Approximately 50.000 people use it every year.
 The goal of the new official card is to bring that number to 250.000 in five or ten years.